In residency at Monson Arts, Maine

-The Local Voice, “Aimee Nezhukumatathil’s Night Owl Illuminates the Dark,” forthcoming
+The Local Voice, “Aimee Nezhukumatathil’s Night Owl Illuminates the Dark,” March 2026 (+digital version)

 The Local Voice, “Beth Ann Fennelly’s The Irish Goodbye and the Art of Truth-Telling,” February 2026 (+digital version)

-Marías at Sampaguitas, “Book Review: Elsa Valmidiano’s The Beginning of Leaving,” June 2023
+On Elsa Valmidiano’s The Beginning of Leaving for Marías at Sampaguitas, June 2023

-Marías at Sampaguitas, “Book Review: Hari Alluri’s Our Echo of Sudden Mercy,” October 2022
+On Hari Alluri’s Our Echo of Sudden Mercy for Marías at Sampaguitas, October 2022

 BLURBS